svalouch/python-rctclient/README.md

 This project is not in any way affiliated with or supported by RCT Power GmbH.

+Below is a quickstart guide, the project documentation is on [Read the Docs](https://rctclient.readthedocs.io/).

 Installing
 ----------
 Install and update using [pip](https://pip.pypa.io/en/stable/quickstart/):